openservicemesh/osm-docs/content/docs/guides/upgrade.md

 OSM successfully upgraded mesh osm
 ```

 This command will upgrade the mesh with the default mesh name in the default OSM namespace.
-Values from the previous release will carry over to the new release except for `osm.image.registry` and `osm.image.tag` which are overridden by default.
-For example, if OSM v0.7.0 is installed, `osm mesh upgrade` for {{< param osm_version >}} of the CLI will update the control plane images to {{< param osm_version >}} by default.
+Values from the previous release will NOT carry over to the new release by default, but may be passed individually with the `--set` flag on `osm mesh upgrade`.

 See `osm mesh upgrade --help` for more details